Taokt/Quest2ROS2/README.md

 `https://docs.ros.org/en/humble/Installation.html`

-2. Clone and configure `ros_tcp_communication`
+2. Clone and configure `ROS-TCP-Endpoint`

 `git clone git@github.com:guguroro/ros_tcp_communication.git`

-**NOTE:** We are using a slightly modified version of the official `ros_tcp_communication` library.
+**NOTE:** We are using a slightly modified version of the official [ROS-TCP-Endpoint](https://github.com/Unity-Technologies/ROS-TCP-Endpoint) library.
 This is because the official repository has known issues regarding data reception and conversion.
 We have submitted a **Pull Request** to the original repository but have not yet received a response.
 To ensure smooth operation of this project, we recommend using the version provided in this link.

 **Key Modifications:** The main adjustments were made in two places: